-The result was just as I’d hoped, an oatmeal cookie that can stand up next to the coveted chocolate chip cookies.
-Trust me, the chewiness, softness, warm and rich flavor from the brown butter and molasses in these cookies will make you choose these over the favorite chocolate cookies of the season.
-Oh right, there’s also molasses and honey in here to help create and even richer flavor.
+Trust me, the chewiness, softness, warm and rich flavor from the brown butter and molasses in these oatmeal cookies will make you choose these over the favorite chocolate cookies of the season.
+The molasses in here to help create and even richer flavor, totally unlike the oatmeal cookie you’re used too!

 Brown Butter Chewy Oatmeal Cookies